-Back by popular demand, We Players will perform Mother Lear in a wide variety of Bay Area locations in Spring 2018.
+Back by popular demand, We Players is offering a limited run of Mother Lear performances in a variety of Bay Area locations in Spring 2018.
 This tight 50 minutes of fiercely original theatre is created and performed by Courtney Walsh and We Players’ Artistic Director, Ava Roy.
 A poignant production about an irascible middle-aged scholar with dementia who communicates with her caretaker daughter using only the text of King Lear as the two struggle with aging, love and their own balance of power.
 The performance serves as the first act of the evening, a facilitated discussion with the audience follows as our Act Two.

 |Click for more|

 140 9th St

 We're delighted to participate in "Reimagine: End of Life".
 This week of diverse events kicks off Monday April 16 and runs through April 22.
 Check out all the amazing people and programs at www.letsreimagine.org.